TATUMGAMES/TG-MIKROS-SDK-unity-package/README.md

    Mikros no longer tracks any metadata information in the background; only session is tracked.

 3. PRIVACY_LEVEL.EXTREME
    Mikros no longer tracks any metadata or session in the background.
-Integrators will have to track manually.
+You will have to track manually.

 However, Mikros also provides interfaces to set privacy standards according to requirement.
 This can be done as follows: